LDLima/React-first-challenge/README.md

-# RocketSeat first chellenge - To Do
+# RocketSeat first challenge - To Do

 <h2>About</h2>
   <p>The project is a to-do list, where you input your backlog and mark as completed.
 Also, is possible to delete the task.
 Every action will increase or decrease the amount of tasks created and done.